adfinis/backupctl/backupctl.8.rst

 QUOTA
 ======
-The data in a dirvish vault is used from the quota of the vault/server and of the customer.
-The quota of the customer should be equal or bigger as the one of the vault/server, if this isn't the case, then the quota of the customer can't be used in the full size.
-A quota is needed for each customer, but not for a vault/server.
+The storage used in a vault is substracted from the quota of the customer.
+The quota of the customer should be equal or bigger than the one of the vault/server, if this isn't the case, then the quota of the customer can't be used in the full size.
+A quota must be defined for a customer.
+It may be defined for a vault/server.
+The summary of all quotas of vaults inside a customer can be bigger than the quota of the customer.

 Example
 --------